Camel Trail: History

-Railway history
+Railway

-The Bodmin and Wadebridge Railway was originally built at a cost of £35,000 following a study commissioned in 1831 by local landowner Sir William Molesworth of Pencarrow.
+The Bodmin and Wadebridge Railway was built at a cost of £35,000, following a study commissioned in 1831 by local landowner Sir William Molesworth of Pencarrow.
 The line was originally used to carry lime-rich sand from the Camel estuary to inland farms for use as fertiliser.
 In 1862, the railway started shipping china clay which, became its most reliable trade.
-Additionally the line would be used to ship slate from inland quarries to ships in Padstow, and also to transport fish landed in Padstow inland; primarily to London and other cities.
+Additionally, the line would be used to ship slate from inland quarries to ships in Padstow; it would also transport fish landed in Padstow inland, primarily to London and other large cities.

 In 1868, the London and South Western Railway (LSWR) purchased the B&WR without parliamentary consent.
 Although an ultra vires purchase, the acquisition would become legalised in 1886.
 In the interim, the LSWR nonetheless supported the B&WR and sought to connect the isolated railway to its own network via the LSWR-backed North Cornwall Railway.
-The now LSWR-owned NCR line from reached Wadebridge station in June 1895, and then Padstow in March 1899.
+The now LSWR-owned NCR line from reached in June 1895, and then in March 1899.

 In 1923, as a part of the railways Grouping Act the lines were taken over by Southern Railway, and then again by British Railways (BR) during nationalisation.
-Under BR, the lines repeately changed hands between the British Railways Southern Region and the British Railways Western Region, causing management issues.
-As quarrying and fishing diminished, and lorries reducing delivery by rail, the railway lost much of its freight traffic.
-Despite this, the line's passenger services remained frequently used by holiday makers and students.
+Under BR, the lines repeatedly changed hands between its Southern and Western Regions, causing management issues.
+As quarrying and fishing diminished, and with greater use of lorries, the railway lost much of its freight traffic; despite this, the line's passenger services continued to be used frequently by holidaymakers and students.